 Shocking, I know…

-These hexagon lamp shades tend to have a more eclectic and contemporary look, and are often paired with either a bold lamp base or matching geometric base.
+These hexagon lamp shades tend to have a more eclectic and contemporary look and are often paired with either a bold lamp base or a matching geometric base.

 A tapered drum lamp shade looks like a drum or cylinder lamp shade, except it’s slightly tapered at the top, but not as much as an empire lamp shade.

 A tapered drum lamp shade looks great with almost all types of lamp bases.
-This goes for a large, sculptural bases, cylindrical bases, and even dainty lamp bases.
+This goes for a large, sculptural base, cylindrical bases, and even dainty lamp bases.